Even small security gaps in manufacturing site security may lead to massive losses.

 These include preventing theft, identifying and apprehending intruders, reducing incidents of vandalism, and enhancing overall security posture.
 Remote video surveillance also provides valuable evidence in investigations and legal proceedings.

-Improving Operations with Real-Time Video Monitoring
+Improving Operations with Real-Time Video Monitoring:

 With real-time video monitoring, producers can effectively monitor and control their operations from a distance while gaining immediate access to information about many parts of the manufacturing process.
 This enables resource management that is effective and proactive.